VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/Property/PropertyDictItemConnection.md

 # PropertyDictionaryItemConnection ==~object~==

-The `PropertyDictionaryItemConnection` is a connection type that facilitates pagination and retrieval of `PropertyDictionaryItem` objects.
+This type is a connection type that facilitates pagination and retrieval of `PropertyDictionaryItem` objects.

 ## Fields